Zolang/Zolang/README.md

       "separators": {
         "CodeBlock": "\n"
       }
+    },
+		{
+      "sourcePath": "./zolang/src",
+      "stencilPath": "./zolang/templates/kotlin",
+      "buildPath": "./zolang/build/kotlin",
+			"fileExtension": "kt",
+      "separators": {
+        "CodeBlock": "\n"
       }
+    }
   ]
 }
 ```

-Notice the `./templates/swift`.
-This is the location of the `.stencil` files that customize the actual code generation process.
+Notice the `./templates/swift` and `./templates/kotlin` This is the location of the `.stencil` files that customize the actual code generation process.
 The Zolang organization has [a repo of supported languages](https://github.com/Zolang/ZolangTemplates).

 `./zolang/src` is where all the Zolang code is stored.

 > 😇 P.S.
-It only took around 30 minutes to add the templates needed to be able to compile Zolang to the Swift (programming language)!
+It only took around an hour to add the templates needed to be able to compile Zolang to both Kotlin and Swift!
 So you shouldn't restrain yourself from using Zolang if your favorite language is not yet supported.
 Just add it and continue hacking.

 #### Defining Models